Cyril Beeson: Education

-Beeson attended City of Oxford High School for Boys, where his best friend was T. E. Lawrence (known to Beeson as "Ned", better remembered today as Lawrence of Arabia).
+Beeson attended City of Oxford High School for Boys, where his best friend was T. E. Lawrence (known to Beeson as "Ned", later coming to be known as Lawrence of Arabia).
 Lawrence called him by his nickname of "Scroggs".

 At the age of 15 Beeson and Lawrence bicycled around Berkshire, Buckinghamshire and Oxfordshire, visited almost every village's parish church, studied their monuments and antiquities and made rubbings of their monumental brasses.
 The two schoolboys monitored building sites in Oxford and presented their finds to the Ashmolean Museum.
 The Ashmolean's Annual Report for 1906 said that the pair "by incessant watchfulness secured everything of antiquarian value which has been found".
 In the summers of 1906 and 1907 Beeson and Lawrence toured France by bicycle, collecting photographs, drawings and measurements of medieval castles.
 Beeson made many of the drawings that Lawrence used in his thesis The influence of the Crusades on European Military Architecture – to the end of the 12th century, which was published in 1936 as Crusader Castles.

 Beeson entered the University of Oxford in 1907 to read geology.
 He was a non-collegiate student until 1908, when he won an exhibition that enabled him to enter St John's College.
 He graduated in 1910 but then changed disciplines to forestry, in which he obtained a diploma.
 He received his MA in 1917 and an Oxford D.Sc. in 1923.